Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 ## Differences From Part 3

-**Part 3 Flow:**
+**Part 3  - Purely Simulated - Flow:**

 ![](img/4_old_flow.png)

-- `TrajectoryPlanner` sends ServiceMessage with robot pose, target cube coordinates, and target destination coordinates to `mover.py`.
+1. `TrajectoryPlanner` sends ServiceMessage with robot pose, target cube coordinates, and target destination coordinates to `mover.py`.
-- `mover.py` calculates the four trajectories, adds them to an array, and returns the array to `TrajectoryPlanner`.
+1. `mover.py` calculates the four trajectories, adds them to an array, and returns the array to `TrajectoryPlanner`.
-- `TrajectoryPlanner` then executes the trajectories one at a time on the simulated Niryo One.
+1. `TrajectoryPlanner` then executes the trajectories one at a time on the simulated Niryo One.

-**Part 4 Flow:**
+**Part 4 - Simulated and Real - Flow:**

 ![](img/4_new_flow.png)

-- `RealSimPickAndPlace.cs` publishes robot pose, target cube coordinates, and target destination coordinates to `sim_real_pnp` topic.
+1. `RealSimPickAndPlace.cs` publishes robot pose, target cube coordinates, and target destination coordinates to `sim_real_pnp` topic.
-- `sim_and_real_pnp.py,`as a ROS subscriber node, reads from the `sim_real_pnp` topic, plans the trajectories, and sends the action goals one at a time to `RobotMoveAction` server.
+1. `sim_and_real_pnp.py,`as a ROS subscriber node, reads from the `sim_real_pnp` topic, plans the trajectories, and sends the action goals one at a time to `RobotMove` action server.

+1. **Simultaneously**
-- `RobotMoveAction` server publishes the goal messages along to the `robot_action/goal` topic.
+	1. `RobotMove` action server publishes the goal messages along to the `robot_action/goal` topic.

-- **Simultaneously**
+	1. `RobotMove` action server executes trajectory on Niryo One.

-	- Simulated Niryo One, `RealSimPickAndPlace.cs`, subscriber reads from the action goal topic, `robot_action/goal`, and executes the trajectory or tool commands.
+1. Simulated Niryo One, `RealSimPickAndPlace.cs`, subscriber reads from the action goal topic, `robot_action/goal`, and executes the trajectory or tool commands.
-	- `RobotMoveAction` server executes trajectory on Niryo One.

-**Part 4 Changes:**
+**Changes:**

+- The `MoverService`, `mover.py`,  has been replaced with a ROS Subscriber in `sim_and_real_pnp.py` but retains the trajectory planning capability.
+- Introduction of an action server, `RobotMove`, to schedule and exectute trajectories.
-- Gripper command execution was previously implemented in `TrajectoryPlanner.cs` in part 3 and is now being managed by the `RobotMoveAction` server.
+- Gripper command execution was previously hard coded in `TrajectoryPlanner.cs` in part 3 but is now being managed by the `RobotMove` action server.
 - Extra poses have been added to make execution of the individual poses more apparent on the physical robot.